 "Here."
 He handed her an envelope.
 "The list of items we catalogued the night Diane was killed.
-If you want to come by and see them for yourself, just call me.
-Here's the last piece of advice I'll try to offer you.
+If you want to come by and see them for yourself, just call me."
+He stopped to catch his breath.
+"Here's the last piece of advice I'll try to offer you.
 Leave it alone.
 Go back to Tampa.
 You won't be doing yourself or anyone else any favors by pushing this thing."